A sequential linear complementarity problem method for generalized Nash equilibrium problems: A sequential linear complementarity problem method

 However, since $\bp^{-\hnu} \in \hC^{-\hnu} \subset C^{-\hnu}$, it follows from \eqref{def-hC} and \eqref{thm-restricted-1} that $p^{\hnu} \in \hC^{\hnu}$.
 This contradicts the fact that $\bp^\nu$ is a global minimizer of the restricted subproblem~\eqref{subproblem-restricted}. \end{proof}

 Using the equivalence between the GNE subproblem and the restricted one, we now establish the existence of a solution to the LC subproblem.
-We first consider the case when the GNEP is jointly convex. \begin{theorem} Suppose that for all $\nu\in [N]$, \begin{enumerate} \item The set $\hC^\nu$ is nonempty and compact; \item The GNEP \eqref{GNEP} is jointly-convex. \end{enumerate} Then the LC subproblem~\eqref{KKT-linearized} at $(x,\lambda)$ admits at least one solution. \end{theorem} \begin{proof} By \cite[Corollary 8]{ba2022exact}, the restricted GNE subproblem~\eqref{subproblem-restricted} admits at least one GNE, which with Theorem~\ref{thm-equivalence-restricted-subproblem} indicates that the GNE subproblem~\eqref{subproblem} admits at least one GNE.
-By the convex assumption from condition $(ii)$, the LC subproblem~\eqref{KKT-linearized} then admits a solution. \end{proof}
+We first consider the case when the GNEP is jointly-convex. \begin{theorem} Suppose that the following conditions hold: \begin{enumerate} \item The set $\hC^\nu$ is nonempty and compact for all $\nu \in [N]$; \item The GNEP \eqref{GNEP} is jointly-convex. \end{enumerate} Then the LC subproblem~\eqref{KKT-linearized} at $(x,\lambda)$ admits at least one solution. \end{theorem} \begin{proof} By \cite[Corollary 8]{ba2022exact}, the restricted GNE subproblem~\eqref{subproblem-restricted} admits at least one GNE.
+Combining this with Theorem~\ref{thm-equivalence-restricted-subproblem}, we conclude that the GNE subproblem~\eqref{subproblem} admits at least one GNE.
+By condition $(ii)$, any such GNE yields a solution to the LC subproblem~\eqref{KKT-linearized}. \end{proof}

 If the joint convexity fails to hold, establishing the existence becomes more delicate.